 We’re excited for a new year because that means new exhibits, activities, and events are being launched at our wonderful attractions!
-Here are seven new reasons to #visitbgky this year!
+Here are eight new reasons to #visitbgky this year!

 Laser Fury 360 coming to Beech Bend Amusement Park